 Payload: Malicious Link

-- Email Attack: In these attacks, the sender impersonates an automated Skype invoice notification and uses brief language.
+In these attacks, the sender impersonates an automated Skype invoice notification and uses brief language.
 The message notes it is for the finance department and contains a link to the supposed invoice.

-- Convincing Email: The attack attempts to conceal itself as an automated invoice notification from Skype.
-The attacker includes references to the recipient’s organization and a note that the message is for the finance department.
+Within the email, the attacker includes references to the recipient’s organization and a note that the message is for the finance department.
 Here, the attacker is hoping that even if the recipient is not from the finance department, they will still follow the link or send it to the “appropriate” individuals.
 By mimicking an official application, attackers hope that the recipient will be less likely to scrutinize the content of the message and be more susceptible to the attack.